 Integrity and Promotion

-What is Austrade's role in the SIV and PIV programs?
+What is Austrade's role in the SIV program?

-Austrade has three primary responsibilities under the enhanced SIV and new PIV programs:
+Austrade has two primary responsibilities under the enhanced SIV program:

-- Nominate potential SIV applicants (along with the state and territory governments);
+- Nominate potential SIV applicants (along with state and territory governments);

-It is important to note that while Austrade was tasked with developing the complying investment framework for the enhanced SIV and new PIV, it is the Department of Immigration and Border Protection (DIBP) that is responsible for the management of the migration program, including regulatory changes, implementation and ongoing administration.
+Austrade has policy oversight of the SIV complying investment framework.
+The Department of Home Affairs is responsible for the management of the migration program, including regulatory changes, implementation and ongoing administration.

-What were the changes made in 2015 to what counts as a “complying” investment for the SIV?
+What is a “complying” investment for the SIV?

 - At least $1.5 million in an eligible managed fund(s) or Listed Investment Companies (LICs) that invest in emerging companies; and